Chandrapur: Demographics

-Per the 2011 census of India, Chandrapur's population was 375,000.
+Per the 2011 census of India, Chandrapur's population was 518,000.

 Languages

 Marathi is spoken by majority of the people in Chandrapur.
 The native Gondi is spoken by most of the Gonds in Chandrapur.
 People can also speak Hindi and English.

 Akhil Bharatiya Marathi Sahitya Sammelan, the conference on Marathi literature, has been held twice in Chandrapur, in 1979 (Chair Vaman Krushna Chorghade) and in 2012 (Chair Vasant Aabaji Dahake).

 In 2016, the inaugural All India Gondi Religious Convention was convened by the Central Provinces and Berar Gondwana Samaj Sewa Samiti in Warora, 30 km north west of Chandrapur.
-The Chair was Raja Virshah Krushnashah Atram, a descendant of Khandkya Ballal Sah and current titular Gond king of Chandrapur.
+The chair was Raja Virshah Krushnashah Atram, a descendant of Khandkya Ballal Sah and current titular Gond king of Chandrapur.

 Religion

-According to the 2012 India census, 71.84 percent of people in Chandrapur are Hindu, 15.64 percent are Buddhist, 10.07 percent are Muslims, 0.94 percent are Christians, 0.54 percent follow Jainism, 0.44 percent are Sikhs, 0.47 percent follow other religions and 0.05 percent identify with no particular religion.
+According to the 2011 India census, total population was 3,20,379.

 Transport

 Chandrapur lies on major state highways MH MSH 6, MH MSH 9 and state highways MH SH 233, MH SH 243 and MH SH 264.
 Chandrapur is connected to many cities in Maharashtra by the Maharashtra State Road Transport Corporation bus service.
 Bus services are offered to Pune, Nagpur, Amravati, Yavatmal, Hyderabad, and Raipur.
 A proposed Chandrapur Pune expressway, via Yavatmal Beed, is in the planning stages.

 Chandrapur railway station is managed by the Nagpur CR railway division of the Central Railway.
 It lies on the New Delhi–Chennai main line.
 The Chanda Fort railway station is managed by the Nagpur SEC railway division of the South East Central Railway.
 It lies on the Balharshah–Gondia line.
 Other railway stations within city limits are Vivekanand Nagar railway station, Babupeth railway station and Choti Padoli railway station.

 Chandrapur Airport, operated by the Maharashtra Airport Development Company, is situated near Morwa on MH SH 264, about 12 km from the city.
 The airstrip is 950 m in length.
 Development of the airport is limited by surrounding obstructions, particularly the thermal power plant.
 Hence, the MADC is building a greenfield airport at Vihirgaon, 40 kilometres from Chandrapur.
 The nearest airport with scheduled flights is the Dr. Babasaheb Ambedkar International Airport in Nagpur.